kiegroup/kie-docker-ci-images/README.md

 * `kie-wb` - Activated using system property `kie-wb`.
 This profile includes only the build for `kie-jboss-modules` and `kie-wb`.
 * `kie-drools-wb` - Activated using system property `kie-drools-wb`.
 This profile includes only the build for `kie-jboss-modules` and `kie-drools-wb`.
 * `kie-server` - Activated using system property `kie-server`.
 This profile includes only the build for `kie-jboss-modules` and `kie-server`.
-* `uf-dashbuilder` - Activated using system property `uf-dashbuilder`.
-This profile includes only the build for `kie-jboss-modules` and `uf-dashbuilder`.
 * `kie-artifacts` - Activated using system property `kie-artifacts`.
 This profile includes only the build for `kie-artifacts`.

 You can run the complete build using: